 Step 1 – Fill in the Buyer and Seller Information

-Once the buyer and seller have agreed on all the transaction details, arrange to meet in person to complete the sale.
-It’s a good idea to have both parties show ID to verify that personal information is correct on the form and prevent fraud.
+Once the buyer and seller agree on all the transaction details, arrange to meet in person to complete the sale.
+It’s a good idea to have both parties show ID to verify their personal information is correct and prevent fraud.

 You must include both parties’ names, addresses, and contact details.